dailydotdev/action-devcard/README.md

 - `commit_branch`: The branch to commit the devcard to.
 Defaults to the branch of the action.
 - `commit_message`: The commit message to use when committing the devcard.
 Defaults to `Update ${filename}`.
   - You can use `${filename}` in the message to refer to the filename of the devcard.
 - `commit_filename`: The filename to commit the devcard to.
-Defaults to `devcard.svg`.
+Defaults to `devcard.png`.
-  - If you want to save the devcard as a PNG, you can use `devcard.png` instead, or any other filename ending in `.png`.
+  - You can also use any other filename ending in `.png`.
 - `committer_email`: The committer email used in commit.
 Defaults to `noreply@github.com`.
 - `committer_name`: The committer name used in commit.
 Defaults to `github-actions[bot]`.
 - `dryrun`: If set to `true`, the action will run as normal, but not actually commit the devcard